Crock pot Chicken, Italian Style

 What you are eating, and how you are living right now WILL determine if you live a healthy life or not... and could determine how long you live.

-Growing up in a Mediterranean country influenced my eating preferences in such a way that I consumed more veggies and grains than the Average American.
+Growing up in a Mediterranean country influenced my eating preferences in such a way that I consumed more veggies and grains than the average American.
 If there wasn't' a protein, a carb, a veggie dish and a salad at the table, my table was not complete.
 I did indulge in sweets, ate a lot of cheese and yogurt, and occasionally would include fried foods to my diet.

 As I got older I tried to curb the sweets and fried foods.
 I have never been into rigorous exercise, preferring walks and dancing.
 Then stress took over for a few years.
 I got divorced, lost a sister to cancer, a brother in law two years later, got laid off after 14 1/2 years, and opened a Cafe in 2010 that needed my full-time presence 6 days a week.